Deividy/deividy.github.io/_posts/2013-06-22-Lexical-Structure.md

 ---

-layout: default
+layout: post
-title: Lexical Structure Notes
+title: JS Lexical Structure Notes
 comments: true
+header-img: "img/coding.jpg"
+author: Deividy Metheler Zachetti

 ---

-# JS Lexical Structure Notes

 **Unicode** character set, **case-sensitive**, whitespace and line breaks are ignored.
 The JS Interpreter assumes that the source code it is interpreting has already been normalized and makes no attempt to normalize identifiers,